Arlington Parents for Education rally to protest over 300 days of virtual learning

 Parents are wondering why their children’s mental health is not being taken more seriously.

-Parent and psychologist Dr. Deanna Caputo says that the longer students stay out of schools, the longer it will take for them to recover from the anxiety and depression virtual learning has caused.
+Parent and psychologist Dr. Deanna Caputo say that the longer students stay out of school, the longer it will take for them to recover from the anxiety and depression virtual learning has caused.

 The shutdown is forcing parents and students to make the difficult decision, to stay online, or enroll their children in private education — where students can attend classes in person.